sylvainroussy/NeoBlogs/README.md

 Yes, it is a weird title and a strange use case.
 I think that is interesting to introduce another way of thinking about relationships.
 Previously we were talking about a relationship as a pointer, now we have  to consider about __cross states__.
 And the best sample to talk about that is the electrical Three-way Switch.

-In the hall of your house, you need to light the hall or light-off the hall according his prev state and your position in the hall.
+In the hall of your house, you need to light the hall or light-off the hall according its previous state and your position in the hall.
 You must be able to light on the hall from the entry and off it from the other end.
-But you must able to close or open the light from elsewhere (it's not possible to think we need to ligth on the hall just at the position where we cut-off the last time).
+But you must be able to close or open the light from elsewhere (it's not possible to think we need to light on the hall just at the position where we cut-off it the last time).

 From electricity it's called a Three-way switch, and his implementation is the followed :